jcbjhnsn/Presentations/Disbelief-Discourse/Philosophy of Science/overview.md

+# meta goals

-enthusiasm
+* enthusiasm
-eye contact
+* eye contact
-ask questions
+* ask questions
-solve real-world problems
+* solve real-world problems
-write down questions
+* write down questions

-Philosophy of Science
+# Philosophy of Science

-Who is it about?
+* Who is it about?
+  * Humanity and the knowable
-What happened?
+* What happened?
-When did it take place?
+* When did it take place?
+  * History
-Where did it take place?
+* Where did it take place?
+  * The West :P
-Why did it happen?
+* Why did it happen?
+  * Curiosity and desire to obstain legitemate knowledge.
+Endless OCD.